 “It’s not just about one-off interactions.
 It’s about building a system where the entire team has visibility into the customer journey.”

-Hiver brings that system into Outlook.
+Hiver brings that system into your workflow.

 2. Collaborate with your team without CCs and forwards

-Hiver adds collaboration features directly into Outlook, like:
+Support workflows often break when collaboration moves outside the conversation.
+However, Hiver adds collaboration features directly into Outlook, like:

 - Notes and @mention: If you need to seek approval or share insights on a particular query, add a note beside the email thread and tag the stakeholder involved.